Patricia Technologies Ltd addresses CBN circular’s impact, partners with VAUNT | Nairametrics

 As earlier mentioned, we have plans to roll out other solutions that would make the experience of our customers more effortless than ever.
 On or before Friday, February 26, 2021, we will unveil the new entity responsible for our Gift cards, Refill & Airtime2Cash services; we would be decentralizing the ecosystem and ensuring other services we render are no longer affected by this policy.
 They can continue to enjoy the trusted services they have come to know and love.
 We guarantee improvement on the level of service our customers have come to know and will continuously improve on our commitment and promise.

 We take full responsibility for our customers’ challenges with the beta testing of the P2P withdrawal method.
-We are reassuring them that we are fully committed to fulfilling our promises to our customers, and we want you to trust us as you have done over the years, we are working hard and fast to ensure all of these challenges are of distant memories.
+We are reassuring you that we are fully committed to fulfilling our promises to you, and we want you to trust us as you have done over the years, we are working hard and fast to ensure all of these challenges are of distant memories.

 Thank you for choosing Patricia and keep doing the most.